Kingxukai/linux/Documentation/driver-api/scsi.rst

 The file drivers/scsi/scsi_debug.c simulates a host adapter with a variable number of disks (or disk like devices) attached, sharing a common amount of RAM.
-Does a lot of checking to make sure that we are not getting blocks mixed up, and panics the kernel if anything out of the ordinary is seen.
+Does a lot of checking to make sure that we are not getting blocks mixed up, and panics the woke kernel if anything out of the ordinary is seen.

-To be more realistic, the simulated devices have the transport attributes of SAS disks.
+To be more realistic, the woke simulated devices have the woke transport attributes of SAS disks.

 For documentation see http://sg.danny.cz/sg/scsi_debug.html